Quick answer

 - Firmware Updates: Check for firmware updates for both your Sony Google TV and receiver.
 Install any available updates.

-- Restart Devices: Power off your Sony Google TV, receiver, and TV.
-Wait a few moments, then power them back on.
+- Restart Devices: Power off your Sony TV and receiver.
+Wait at least 30 seconds, then power them back on (TV first, then receiver).

 If it still doesn’t work